 When the kidneys are unable to maintain a balance in the levels of electrolytes, these electrical signals become mixed up, which can lead to seizures, involving involuntary muscle movements and loss of consciousness.

-In severe cases, dehydration can also lead to kidney failure, a potentially life-threatening outcome.
-Possible complications of chronic kidney failure include anemia, damage to the central nervous system, heart failure and a compromised immune system.
+In severe cases, dehydration can also result in kidney failure, a potentially life-threatening outcome.
+Possible complications of chronic kidney failure include anemia, damage to the central nervous system, heart failure, and a compromised immune system.

-A study carried out by the Centers for Disease Control and Prevention (CDC) in 2013 analyzed data from the National Cancer Institute's 2007 Food Attitudes and Behaviors Survey, in order to assess the characteristics of people who have a low intake of drinking water.
+A study carried out by the Centers for Disease Control and Prevention (CDC) in 2013 analyzed data from the National Cancer Institute's 2007 Food Attitudes and Behaviors Survey.

 Out of a sample of 3,397 adults, the researchers found the following:

-- 7% of adults reported no daily consumption of drinking water
+- 7 percent of adults reported no daily consumption of drinking water

-- 36% of adults reported drinking 1-3 cups of drinking water a day
+- 36 percent of adults reported drinking 1-3 cups of drinking water a day

-- 35% of adults reported drinking 4-7 cups of drinking water a day
+- 35 percent of adults reported drinking 4-7 cups of drinking water a day

-- 22% of adults reported drinking 8 cups or more a day.
+- 22 percent of adults reported drinking 8 cups or more a day

-Although the study only measured the intake of drinking water and fluid can be gained from other beverages, water is the ideal source of fluid due to it being readily available, calorie-free, caffeine-free and alcohol-free.
+The study only measured the intake of drinking water and, of course, fluid can be gained from other beverages.
+However, water is the ideal source of fluid because it is calorie-free, caffeine-free, and alcohol-free.

-The fact that 7% of respondents reported drinking no water at all daily, and that respondents who drank low volumes of water were associated with low levels of fruit and vegetable consumption, would suggest there is a certain number of people who are risking their health by not getting enough fluid.
+Because 7 percent of respondents reported drinking no water at all daily, and those who drank a low volume of water also consumed less fruit and vegetables, it suggests that there is a certain number of people who are risking their health by not getting enough fluid.

 Even if the respondents reporting low levels of water intake were obtaining enough fluid, it is likely that they would be obtaining it from sources that could potentially compromise their health in other ways.